adenot/Notepad/_posts/2015-01-11-blogging-like-a-dev-jekyll-github-prose-io.md

 That's the boring part, you will need to check item by item and replace with the information you want for your blog.

 **Protip:** You can also have an item called *prose* with information that prose.io will use to help you edit your posts.
-Notepad theme has done this greatly, as you can see in [their \_config.yml file](https://github.com/hmfaysal/Notepad/blob/gh-pages/_config.yml#L72).
+Notepad theme has done this greatly, as you can see in [their  original \_config.yml file](https://github.com/hmfaysal/Notepad/blob/gh-pages/_config.yml#L72).
 More information can be found on [Prose.io Getting Started page](https://github.com/prose/prose/wiki/Getting-Started).

+---
+**If for some reason GitHub fails to build Jekyll, it will send an email to you informing that.
+So check your email if your page are not being updated after you pushed changes.**
+---

 ## HTML/CSS
+Locations for customizing HTML/CSS:

 - \_layouts/\*.html - page layouts
-- \_includes - page exerpts used in the layout
+- \_includes/\*.html - page exerpts used in the layout
 - assets/css/style.css - add your custom CSS here

 ## Cleaning up